egrosdou01/personal-blog/blog/2024-08-11-opentofu-rke2-cilium-azure/opentofu-rke2-cilium-azure.md

 ## Step 0: Pre-work

-### Step 0.1: Familirize with OpenTofu Registry
+### Step 0.1: Familiarise with OpenTofu Registry

 As with the Terraform registry, the `OpenTofu` registry is a centralised service for **distributing** and **managing** providers/modules.
 Users can **share**, **discover**, and **consume** reusable infrastructure modules and providers.

 A list of the available providers/modules is located [here](https://github.com/opentofu/registry/).

-For our demonstration, we identified the `rancher2` provider is supported by OpenTofu.
+The `rancher2` provider is supported by OpenTofu.
 The details can be found [here](https://github.com/opentofu/registry/tree/main/providers/r/rancher).

-### Step 0.2: Familiarize with Rancher2 Provider
+### Step 0.2: Familiarise with Rancher2 Provider

 Before we even begin with the actual coding, it is a nice opportunity to familiarise with the [Rancher2 provider](https://registry.terraform.io/providers/rancher/rancher2/4.1.0/docs).
-For RKE2 clusters, we only care about the `Resources` and `Data Resources` with the extention of `v2` at the end.
+For RKE2 clusters, we only care about the `Resources` and `Data Resources` with the extension of `v2` at the end.

     ![title image reading "Rancher2 Terraform Provider"](rancher2_tf_provider.png)